fivethreeo/django-shop-example/README.rst

 django-shop-example
 ===================

-A django shop example that works on django 1.8
+A django shop example that works on django 1.8 with a own _`branch for grunt/bootstrap`.

 How to run
 ----------